Ceelog/phpdoc-en/src/ref/var.md

 class="methodname">is\_numeric</span> ( <span class="methodparam"><span
 class="type">mixed</span> `$var`</span> )

-Finds whether the given variable is numeric.
-Numeric strings consist of optional whitespace, optional sign, any number of digits, optional decimal part and optional exponential part.
-Thus *+0123.45e6* is a valid numeric value.
-Hexadecimal (e.g. *0xf4c3b00c*) and binary (e.g.
+Determines if the given variable is a number or a
-*0b10100111001*) notation is not allowed.
+<a href="/language/types/numeric-strings.html" class="link">numeric string</a>.

 ### Parameters